OSGeo/gdal/doc/source/programs/gdal_dataset_identify.rst

     Identify driver opening dataset(s).

 ..
-Index:: gdal manage-dataset identify
+Index:: gdal dataset identify

 :program:`gdal manage-dataset identify` reports the name of drivers that can open one or several dataset(s).